Nafezly/payments/README.md

     php artisan migrate
 ```
 ### Feature 3 (Extendability)
-is there is a new payment implement IPaymentInterface use the traits and your logic
+if there is a new payment implement IPaymentInterface use the traits and your logic
 and done you have a payment with all of this functionalities ;)
 ## Test Cards